The Pieps Vector was released in 12/2012 and discontinued in 10/2013.

 The Pieps Vector was recalled in the Fall of 2013.
 "Please stop using the Pieps Vector immediately."
 Read the details.

 Summary: The Pieps Vector combines a GPS with an avalanche transceiver to create a new class of transceiver.
-The Vector is proficient at transmitting and searching, and the GPS aids in "suppressing" multiple burials.
+The Vector is proficient at transmitting and searching, and the GPS aids in the "suppression" of multiple transmitters.
 However, the addition of the GPS and an inconsistent user interface create the most complicated avalanche transceiver ever manufactured.
 I'm unable to assign the Vector a "Score" to due the dichotomy between the Vector's capabilities and complexity.

 Searching: During the signal search, the Vector harnesses the GPS to display a blob (i.e., "map mode") which shows where you've searched.
 It's nifty, but I'm unsure it adds much to the signal search.